-Though the Organisational Structure for 2018/2019 financial year resulted from review conducted, it was realized that the structure in its current form is not commensurate with Council financial resources and should be subjected to a scientific investigation to ensure its full alignment with powers and functions of the municipality.
+Though the Organisational Structure for 2019/2020 financial year resulted from review conducted, it was realized that the structure in its current form is not commensurate with Council financial resources and should be subjected to a scientific investigation to ensure its full alignment with powers and functions of the municipality.

-The Municipality is still in the process of evaluating all jobs on TASK Job Evaluation system to align grading levels with the functions of the Municipality.
+The Municipality has concluded the process of evaluating all jobs on TASK Job Evaluation system at a District level and the jobs will be submitted to Provincial Audit Committee for moderation in order to align grading levels with the functions of the Municipality.

-GREATER TZANEEN MUNICIPALITY: TOP ORGANISATIONAL STRUCTURE 2018/19
+GREATER TZANEEN MUNICIPALITY: TOP ORGANISATIONAL STRUCTURE 2019/20

-Contents 3 Index
+Contents